rrovetto/rrovetto/affiliations-and-work/IAF/README.md

-Contains proof of affiliation, and my work/contributions therein.
+Contains proof of affiliation with the International Astronautical Federation, and my work/contributions therein.